Barcelona in 3 Days: tips, what to see, and much more

 Book a private gastronomic tour of Barcelona

-Do your final shopping in the old bullring
+Do some last minute shopping in the old bullring

-There's nothing better to settle your meal than walking down the stairs from the museum to the Plaza España.
+There's nothing better to settle down than to walk down the stairs from the museum to Plaza España.
 Once back in the lower part of the city, you can spend a good part of this last afternoon shopping for the last gifts and souvenirs of Barcelona in one of its most emblematic shopping centres; the Arenas.
 You can also get there comfortably if you book the Barcelona bus.

 What's special about this place is not only that it brings together all the major brands, but also that it used to be an old bullring and, when bullfighting was banned throughout the Community, the place was renovated and is now one of the busiest shopping spots.
 And if you go up to the top floor, you can access a viewpoint that is especially beautiful at sunset, when the lights come on.